-The most important thing in brief:
+The most important things in brief:

-- Salt crystals can get stuck in joints, clasps or other moving parts of the jewelry and damage it.
+- Salt crystals can get stuck in joints, clasps, or other moving parts of the jewelry and damage it.

-- Careful handling of your jewelry and proper care are crucial to keeping your jewelry looking beautiful for a long time.
+- Careful handling of your jewelry and proper care are crucial to keeping your jewelry beautiful for a long time.

 How does chlorine affect jewelry?